cirosantilli/linux-cheat/posix/README.md

     very interesting examples and topics

-#intro
+#Introduction

 An operating system standardization by both IEEE and `the open group` (merger of the `Open software foundation` with `X/Open`)

-Currently, gnu/linux and mac systems are largely posix compliant but not certified, windows is not largely compliant.
+Currently, GNU/Linux and mac systems are largely POSIX compliant but not certified, windows is not largely compliant.

 The specification if free to view.

 Has several versions.
 The last at the time of writting was made in 2008

-POSIX issue 7: IEEE formal name: `IEEE Std 1003.1-2008` highly recommended link: http://pubs.opengroup.org/onlinepubs/9699919799/
+POSIX issue 7: IEEE formal name: `IEEE Std 1003.1-2008` highly recommended link: <http://pubs.opengroup.org/onlinepubs/9699919799/>

-Single UNIX Specification, Version 4: http://www.unix.org/version4/
+Single UNIX Specification, Version 4: <http://www.unix.org/version4/>

-#the open group
+#The Open Group

 Major open group supporters whose major supporters include: